Why choose us?

 THERE HAS BEEN DOMESTIC ABUSE IN OUR RELATIONSHIP, DOES THIS MEAN I DO NOT NEED TO MEDIATE?

-Potentially as one of the exemptions to attending a MIAM is if there has actually been domestic abuse against you in your relationship.
+One of the exemptions to attending a MIAM is if there has been domestic abuse against you in your relationship.
 Such abuse might be physical, verbal or psychological.
 You have to offer proof of this exemption, which might be an authorities recommendation number, domestic abuse charity letter or note from a physician or other health expert.
-The full details of evidence needed are explained on the relevant court forms– Kind A for a financial order and C100 for child plans.
-You might also finish a Kind C1A which will detail any incidents of domestic abuse and is sent to court along with the relevant application.
+The full details of evidence needed are explained on the relevant court forms, either for a financial order or C100 for child plans.
+You might also complete a C1A which will detail any incidents of domestic abuse and is sent to court along with the relevant application.

-If you do not have evidence, you will need to discuss your scenario with a household conciliator at a MIAM.
-It may be that they choose mediation is not ideal and sign the court type accordingly.
+If you do not have evidence, you will need to discuss your scenario with your mediator at a MIAM (Mediation Information Assessment Meeting.
+It may be that they decide that mediation is not suitable and sign the court type accordingly.

 MY EX WON’T MOVE ON THEIR POSITION SO WHAT IS THE POINT OF MEDIATION?

-90% of Aspire Family Mediation’s customers reach a contract when they go on to joint mediation.
-The nationwide average is 74%– many more people reach an agreement through mediation than don’t.
-Your ex’s position may be entrenched prior to mediation, but the mediation process assists you to explore options and reach contract, even from positions that were formerly far apart or seemingly immovable.
+90% of Aspire Family Mediation’s customers reach an agreement when they go on to joint mediation.
+The nationwide average is 74% resolution– many more people reach an agreement through mediation than don’t.
+Your ex’s position may be entrenched prior to mediation, but the mediation process assists you to explore options and reach agreements, even from positions that were formerly far apart or seemingly immovable.

-I DON’T WISH TO MODERATE AS I DON’T TRUST THE OTHER PARTY TO MAKE A FULL FINANCIAL DISCLOSURE.
+I DON’T WISH TO MEDIATE AS I DON’T TRUST THE OTHER PARTY TO MAKE A FULL FINANCIAL DISCLOSURE.

 Purposeful dishonesty on this kind can be thought about fraud under the Scams Act 2006 and would possibly put you in contempt of court.
 It is likewise likely that you would be punished by the court for irritating the procedure, were you dishonest in your disclosure.